itthinx/open-graph-protocol-framework/readme.txt

 This WordPress plugin is aimed at automating the process of adding basic and optional metadata to a site's pages.
 It is also designed to act as a framework for other plugins or themes and allows to modify and adapt the information provided as needed.

+If you find this plugin useful and would like to support our work, you can do so by purchasing in our [Shop](https://www.itthinx.com/shop/), thank you!

 ### Usage ###

 Install and activate the plugin.
 It will automatically render the following metadata for posts, pages, etc. :